6 steps to a staff appraisal sample in Hong Kong

-Most companies have a performance review process to assess how well their employees are doing.
+Most companies in Hong Kong have a performance appraisal process to assess how well their employees are doing, including their achievements.

 In this section, it would be useful to allow your staff to share projects that they would like to highlight and discuss at the performance review meeting.
 This gives the staff a sense of ownership and allows you to understand what they deem important in their work.